bbelderbos/bbelderbos.github.io/_posts/2016-07-03-certified-software-quality.md

 ---
 layout: post
-title: Certified Quality Software Developer
+title: I became a certified Quality Software Developer
 comments: True
 summary: I certified in Quality Software Developer (#QSDcert) via SIG / PEOPLECERT.
-In this post I share what the exam is about, why I think it is a must have for a software developer, and how you can prepare.
+In this post I share what the exam is about, why I think it is a must have for a software developer, and how you can prepare for it.
 categories: [Software Quality]
 tags: [cleancode, software, guidelines, sig, peoplecert, exam, certifications, diploma]
 image: quality_software_certificate.png